kolenaIO/kolena/docs/metrics/iou.md

 Let's consider two 2D axis-aligned bounding boxes, $\text{A}$ and $\text{B}$, with the origin of the coordinates being the top-left corner of the image, and to the right and down are the positive directions of the $x$ and $y$ axes, respectively.
-This is a common image coordinate system in computer vision domain.
+This is the most common coordinate system in computer vision.

 <div class="grid" markdown>
 ![An example of a 2D axis-aligned bounding box](../assets/images/metrics-iou-2dbbox-light.svg#only-light)